Feb 5, 2021

 - Improving the life of the person who may be using

 - Influencing the person to begin addiction treatment.

 CRAFT helps family and friends learn to ignore using behavior, reward non-using behavior and discontinue enabling.

-Blue Cross rolled out two new initiatives in December to provide additional support to members living with substance use disorder: a partnership with AWARE Recovery Care to offer in-home treatment, and the addition of recovery coaches to its hospital incentive programs.
+Blue Cross has rolled out new initiatives to provide additional support to members living with substance use disorder: a partnership with AWARE Recovery Care to offer in-home treatment, and the addition of recovery coaches to its hospital incentive programs.

 Recovery coaches are trained professionals, typically with lived experience, who provide peer support to those in treatment and recovery for substance use disorder.
 Blue Cross is providing eligible hospitals and facilities with ﬁnancial support for offering recovery coach programs, Duckworth said.